Capstone-Projects-2026-spring/project-structuring-unstructured-data/documentation/docs/system-architecture/summarizer-model-implementation.md

     user_model o-- DataProcess
     user_model o-- Summarizer
 ```
-*Figure 1: UML class diagram of the Python backend showing all classes, their attributes and methods, and their dependencies from the entry point scripts.*
+*Figure 1: UML class diagram of the Python backend showing all classes, their attributes and methods, and their dependencies from scripts.*

 ## Components